jaredszajkowski/jaredszajkowski.github.io/content/posts/reusable-extensible-python-functions-financial-data-analysis/index.md

         Spacing for the y-axis ticks.
     y_tick_rotation : int
-        Rotation angle for the y-axis tick labels. grid : bool
+        Rotation angle for the y-axis tick labels. grid : bool, optional
-        Whether to display a grid on the plot. legend : bool
+        Whether to display a grid on the plot (default is True). legend : bool, optional
-        Whether to display a legend on the plot. export_plot : bool
+        Whether to display a legend on the plot (default is True). export_plot : bool, optional
-        Whether to save the figure as a PNG file. plot_file_name : str
+        Whether to save the figure as a PNG file (default is False). plot_file_name : str, optional
-        File name for saving the figure (if save_fig is True).
+        File name for saving the figure (if export_plot is True, default is None).

     Returns